Technology-Notes/zacmanchester-kicksat-wiki/Setting-Up-A-Ground-Station.md

 ## What You Need:

-To set up a ground station to listen to KickSat and/or the Sprites, you need 3 things: An antenna, a low noise amplifier (LNA), and a software defined radio (SDR) interface.
+To set up a ground station to listen to KickSat and/or the Sprites, you need 3 pieces of hardware: An antenna, a low noise amplifier (LNA), and a software defined radio (SDR) interface.
 Below is a list of examples of hardware that should work with links to suppliers.

 ### Antennas: